MarkBiesheuvel/demo-aircraft-data/README.md

 ### 4.1.2 Amazon Kinesis Data Streams

-Data Streams was used by the demo of Wouter Liefting (see intro).
+Data Streams is able to process messages.
 However, this service is billed by the (shard) hour.
 This would mean that we incur cost even if our Raspberry Pi is turned off and not sending data to be ingested.
 Therefore, we looked for a serverless service instead.

 ### 4.1.3 Amazon Kinesis Data Firehose